skrey/yellow-extensions/features/release/README.md

 `create` = create file if not exists
 `update` = overwrite file if exists
 `delete` = delete file if exists
-`multi-language` = use file from corresponding subfolder
+`multi-language` = use file from corresponding subfolder, e.g. for content files
 `optional` = only if new installation, e.g. for content files
 `careful` = only if not modified, e.g. for system files